 Biography

-Award-winning, New York-based vocal virtuoso, Gino Sitson is a French-American originally from the Bamileke region of Cameroon, Central Africa.
-His family comes from a long line of musicians known as Ntontas (“players of horns”) and his mother was a vocalist and choir director.
-He and his siblings were introduced to blues, jazz and African traditional music early in life.
+Award-winning, New York-based vocal virtuoso Gino Sitson is a French-American artist originally from the Bamileke region of Cameroon, Central Africa.
+His heritage is steeped in music; his family descends from a long line of musicians known as Ntontas (“players of horns”), and his mother was a vocalist and choir director.
+Alongside his siblings, Sitson was introduced to blues, jazz, and African traditional music from an early age.

-Dr. Sitson’s four-octave vocal range added to his skills as a composer and arranger put him in high demand for recording sessions and for commercials and radio / television jingles (Danone, Dim, Peugeot, Vahine, etc.).
-This versatile vocalist has performed in a musical and co-composed part of the music (Jeanne et le Garçon Formidable).
-He has laid down tracks and shared the stage with Manu Dibango, Ron Carter, Papa Wemba, Wally Badarou, John Scofield, Geri Allen, David Gilmore, Haruko Nara, Bobby McFerrin, Frank Wess, Résidente, Ray Lema, Craig Harris, James Hurt, Antoine Roney, John William, Mario Canonge, Wallace Roney, Brice Wassy, Oliver NGoma, Exile One, Steve Potts, So Why?
-(Featuring Youssou NDour, Papa Wemba, Wally Badarou, Jabu Khanyile & Bayete, Lourdes Van-Dunem, and Lucky Dube) and La Compagnie Creole, among others.
-In 2008, Mr. Sitson was invited by Bobby McFerrin to join him on a PBS documentary (“The music instinct: Science & Song”), to take part in a special project that took place at Carnegie Hall (“Instant Opera”).
-Dr. Sitson also performed at Carnegie Hall with his own group in 2008.
+This versatile four-octave range, coupled with his skills as a composer and arranger, has made Dr. Sitson highly sought after for recording sessions, commercials (Danone, Dim, Peugeot, Vahine, etc.), and radio/television jingles.
+He performed in and co-composed part of the music for the musical Jeanne et le Garçon Formidable.
+His extensive list of collaborators includes luminaries such as Manu Dibango, Ron Carter, Papa Wemba, Wally Badarou, John Scofield, Geri Allen, David Gilmore, Haruko Nara, Bobby McFerrin, Frank Wess, Résidente, Ray Lema, Craig Harris, James Hurt, Antoine Roney, John William, Mario Canonge, Wallace Roney, Brice Wassy, Oliver NGoma, Exile One, Steve Potts, So Why? (featuring Youssou N’Dour, Papa Wemba, et al.), and La Compagnie Creole.
+Notably, in 2008, Bobby McFerrin invited him to participate in the PBS documentary “The Music Instinct: Science & Song”—a project that also featured Daniel Levitin, Oliver Sacks, Daniel Barenboim, and Yo-Yo Ma—and a special presentation at Carnegie Hall (“Instant Opera”).
+Dr. Sitson also performed at Carnegie Hall with his own group that same year.

 Professional affiliations